-- Variability of income trading activities based on sensitivity analysis of activity levels, project funds including expected termination of funding, membership numbers based on recruitment and retention statistics, investment income projections based on investment portfolio profile - Variability of expenditure inherently little expectation of significant variation given that staff costs are a significant proportion of overall expenditure, and other areas of expenditure are relatively "fixed"; core and restricted fund project expenditure is typically accurately budgeted or subject to good budgetary control, also very low likelihood of significant unplanned expenditure that is not addressed by other risk mitigation such as insurance. - · Risk of closure and costs associated in winding up - Risks noted in risk register those identified as high or medium/high that have financial significance.
-For example charity services - may require a scenario of loss of say 10% of service users and equate that to a financial measure requiring reserves to be held.]
+- Variability of income trading activities based on sensitivity analysis of activity levels, project funds including expected termination of funding, membership numbers based on recruitment and retention statistics, investment income projections based on investment portfolio profile - Variability of expenditure inherently little expectation of significant variation given that staff costs are a significant proportion of overall expenditure, and other areas of expenditure are relatively "fixed"; core and restricted fund project expenditure is typically accurately budgeted or subject to good budgetary control, also very low likelihood of significant unplanned expenditure that is not addressed by other mitigation such as insurance.

+- Risk of closure and costs associated in winding up: it is specifically noted that the risks of unplanned closure have been assessed as being very remote.
+This follows a formal reverse stress test over a future period of 3 years. - Risks noted in risk register those identified as high or medium / high that have financial significance.
+For example charity services may require a scenario of loss of say 10% of service users and equate that to a financial measure requiring reserves to be held.]